Lorite/linux-simple-app-logger/README.md

 You can extend the logger's functionality by providing a custom script file using the `-c` or `--custom-script` argument.
 This script will be sourced at startup.

-If the custom script defines a function named `on_new_activity`, this function will be called every time a new activity is logged.
+If the custom script defines a function named `on_finished_activity`, this function will be called every time a new activity is logged.
 The function will receive three arguments:

-1.  `app_name`: The name of the application process.
+*   `app_name`: The name of the application (e.g., "Brave").
-2.  `window_title`: The title of the window.
+*   `window_title`: The title of the window.
-3.  `duration`: The duration the window was active, in seconds.
+*   `duration`: The duration of the activity in seconds.

 #### Example Custom Script